Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 >
 > ```
 >     '  displayName   '  First level grouping of filter.
->     '                '  It matches all the epoch which has displayName parameter
+>     '                '  It matches all the epoch which has parameter name "displayName"
->                         and groups them according to its value.
+>             |           and groups them according to its value.
 >
 >     '   intensity    '  Second level grouping of filter.
 >                         It similarly matches the intensity parameter
->                         and groups according to its value
+>             |           and groups according to its value
 >     '                '
->     '       |        '
 >     '    stimTime    '  So on ...
 > ```